sabeydeedaya/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 - iOS: Add the AdSupport.framework and read this extra info about [submitting](/pages/apps/ios-launch/) to the store.
 - Android: Add Google Play Services so that we can collect GAID.
 See [here](/pages/apps/android-launch/).

+##### Facebook campaigns attributing to deep links

+Facebook has a dedicated endpoint for deep linking in app install campaign types that is not used for attribution.
+Branch will not attribute to links received from that endpoint, and instead, uses the official MMP endpoint for attribution.
+However, we've seen that some Facebook ad formats, including Video Ads and Re-engagement Ads, do trigger true link clicks and therefore can cause attribution conflicts.

+To use links for deep linking without attributing to the link, please append `%24deeplink_no_attribution=true` to the link.
+If this parameter is used, then Branch will not attribute to that link and will instead use the MMP response in all cases.

 ##### Installs Counted as Reinstalls, Opens on Branch

 One discrepancy root cause we've seen before is the scenario where Branch will classify an install as a reinstall or open.
 We remember the history of a particular user via their IDFA or Google Advertising ID (in addition to using a few other methods) and will detect whether the user is actually a new user or a returning user who had previously uninstalled your app.
 Facebook has a different mechanism that is limited to 180 days.
 Branch in some cases has detected reinstalls that occurred more than a year later.